 Testing costs a little; retesting your reputation costs a lot

-EAG Laboratories frames the risk plainly on the service page we reviewed: “Many polymer products and coatings are likely to get various liquids and gasses they are exposed to during use.
+EAG Laboratories frames the risk plainly on the service page we reviewed: “Many polymer products and coatings are susceptible to various liquids and gasses they are exposed to during use.
 This can lead to rapid degradation or malfunctioning of the device.”
 In Indonesian assembly plants, that sentence translates to fogged windows, crazed bezels, tacky coatings, and a sudden spike in returns.

 A senior executive at a regional manufacturer put it simply in our interviews: the customer won’t pay for mysteries they will pay for devices that keep their clarity and shape after cleaning.
 Finance leaders we spoke with pointed to a consistent pattern—once compatibility programs mature, scrap and warranty accruals fall, and cash conversion improves.

-Unbelievably practical: Fund compatibility like insurance; the premium is lower than the claim.
+Actionable: Fund compatibility like insurance; the premium is lower than the claim.

 Three scenes you may see from your own lines